×

 • Kurdish is spoken as a national language in: Azerbaijan, Georgia, Iran, Iraq, Syria, Turkey.

 You will also get to know the continents where Korean and Kurdish speaking countries lie.
-Based on the number of people that speak these languages, the position of Korean language is 12 and position of Kurdish language is not available.
+Based on the number of people that speak these languages, the position of Korean language is 12 and position of Kurdish language is 14.
 Find all the information about these languages on Korean and Kurdish.

 Korean and Kurdish Language History